 1) Why couldn’t the pink velvet get the recipe right?
 She wasn’t well-red.

-Unless you’re blind, it’s clear that the cookie wafers are red.
-But the packaging doesn’t indicate that they’re flavored any differently than the standard Oreo wafer, so I tried it alone first.
+The packaging doesn’t indicate if the red wafers are flavored any differently than the standard chocolate, so I tried it alone first.
 My verdict?
 Difficult to describe.
-They’re in the same vein as the chocolate Oreo cookie, but distinctly less bitter.
-That said, I didn’t necessarily find them to be sweeter, either.
-It’s just a slightly different chocolate that feels a bit more sophisticated yet kind of unspectacular.
+They’re in the same vein as the chocolate Oreo cookie, but a little less bitter?
+I didn’t necessarily find them to be sweeter though.
+It’s just a slightly different chocolate that feels fancier yet kind of unspectacular as well.
 I have no idea what I’m talking about…

 The creme in the Red Velvet Oreo is much easier to describe.
-It’s exceptional on it’s own.
-I’m a well-documented red velvet skeptic, but this creme is the best commercial interpretation of red velvet cake frosting I’ve had to date.
+It’s exceptional.
+The creme is the best commercial interpretation of red velvet cake frosting I’ve had to date.
 It’s sugary like a buttercream frosting but tangy like a cream cheese frosting.
-No matter how you like your red velvet cake frosting (outside of lying, cheating vanilla), this taste will be familiar.
+No matter how you like your red velvet cake frosting, this taste will be familiar.
 The creme is fluffier than in the regular Oreo and Nabisco really crammed a LOT of it in there.
 Beautifully done.

 Eating the Red Velvet Oreo as a whole, the creme remains the defining trait.
 The tang is leveled out a bit by the wafer, but the overall package reminds me of red velvet cake in impressive fashion.
-The non-bitter, not-overly-sweetened cookie brings a floury element to the mix to convince you this is a cake-flavored cookie.
+The wafer brings a floury element to the mix to convince you this is a cake-flavored cookie.
 The creme is so spot-on that if you put these between two of the standard Oreo cookie wafers, I think this would still be successful.
-Having just mowed through an entire row (no exaggeration), the subtle differences between this and the chocolate Oreo become increasingly apparent and appreciated.
+Having just mowed through an entire row, the subtle differences between this and the chocolate Oreo become increasingly apparent and appreciated.

 Unlike the red-headed stepchild, we welcome Red Velvet Oreos to the family.